Skip to main content

 You can also set up a funding calculator to include the delivery cost and duration of each module in the apprenticeship standard.
 When each candidate completes their skills scan, the programme cost and duration is automatically adjusted according their prior learning.

-The entire process is consistent, cost-effective and compliant.
+Our all-in-one process is consistent, cost-effective and compliant.